The Power of Data Reduction for Matching: Kernelization for Matching on General Graphs

+\begin{proof} By \cref{obs:first-three-steps}, \cref{step:only-leaves-free,step:max-matching-G-X,step:reduce-rule-1-2} in \cref{line:red-0-1-2,line:compute-M-G-X} can be executed in linear time.
+Moreover, it is easy to execute \crefrange{line:initialize-counter}{line:initialize-leaf-stack} in one sweep over the graph, that is, in linear time.
+It remains to show that \crefrange{line:run-on-L}{line:push-w-to-L} run in linear time.
+To this end, we prove that each edge in~$E$ is being processed at most two times in \crefrange{line:run-on-L}{line:push-w-to-L}.

-It remains to show the running time of~$O(n+m)$.
-To this end, we prove that the algorithm considers each edge in~$E$ only two times.
-First, consider the edges incident to a vertex~$x \in X$.
-These edges will be inspected at most twice by the algorithm: Once, when it is marked (see \cref{line:mark-edge}).
-The second time is when it is deleted.
-This bounds the running time in the first part (\crefrange{line:start-check-k-free-neighbors}{line:delete-matched-deg-1-vertex}).
+Start with the edges with at least one endpoint in~$X$.
+These edges will be inspected at most twice by the algorithm: Once, when the edge is marked (see \cref{line:mark-edge}).
+The second time is when the edge is checked and possibly deleted \cref{line:check-mark,line:delete-edge-x-v}.
+This shows that the first part (\crefrange{line:start-check-k-free-neighbors}{line:add-to-L-unmatched-deg-1-vertex}) runs in linear time.